 Getreidegasse 9 — the apartment where Wolfgang Amadeus Mozart was born in 1756

-What is the best time of year to visit attractions in Austria?
+When is the best season to visit attractions in Austria?

 Spring (April-May) and autumn (September-October) for Vienna sightseeing with comfortable temperatures and fewer crowds.
 Summer (July-August) for Alpine hiking and Salzburg Festival.
 Winter (December-February) for Christmas markets and skiing.